menandmice/micetro_docs/guides/implementation/install_webapp.rst

 ------------------------------------

 .. important::
-  Before you install the the Micetro Web Application, make sure you must have a functioning and accessible Apache Web Server running.
+  Before you install the the Micetro Web Application, make sure you have a functioning and accessible Apache Web Server running.
 The Web Application will configure its virtual host.

 1. Extract and install the Micetro Web Application install package (as root):

 .. code-block:: bash

     tar -xzvf micetro-web-application-10.3.5.linux.x64.tgz
     cd micetro-web-application-10.3.5.linux.x64 && ./install --web-virtual-host-domain web-application.domain.tld

 Where ``web-application.domain.tld`` is the domain on which the Web Application will be accessed.

 2. Restart the Apache web server: